-SUMMARY OF DATA USE LIMITATIONS ·1
+SUMMARY OF DATA USE LIMITATIONS 1

 HCUP CONTACT INFORMATION 2

-WHAT'S NEW IN THE 2016 NRD?
-4
+WHAT'S NEW IN THE 2017 NRD? \

 UNDERSTANDING THE NRD 5

 ABSTRACT 6

 INTRODUCTION TO THE NATIONWIDE READMISSIONS DATABASE (NRD) 7

-Overview of NRD Data 7 7 8 8 9
+Overview of NRD Data 7 7 8 8

-ICD-10-CM/PCS Started October 1, 2015 at the Beginning of Fiscal Year 2016 10
+ICD-10-CM/PCS Started October 1, 2015 at the Beginning of Fiscal Year 2016

-File Structure of the NRD NRD Data Elements
+File Structure of the NRDNRD Data Elements 10

-Getting Started Decompressing the NRD Files Downloading and Running the Load Programs NRD Documentation HCUP Online Tutorials HCUP Methods Series Reports on Readmission Methodology 14 15 15 16
+Getting Started 15 15 16 16

-ICD-9-CM and ICD-10-CM/PCS Diagnosis and Procedure Codes
+ICD-9-CM and ICD-10-CM/PCS Diagnosis and Procedure Codes 17

 SAMPLING DESIGN OF THE NRD

 Target Universe 18

 Sampling Frame 18

 Discharge Weights Post-Stratification for Weighting Weighting 18

-Final NRD Sample
+Final NRD Sample 19

-Limitations of the NRD
+Limitations of the NRD 20

 HOW TO USE THE NRD FOR READMISSION ANALYSES 22

-NRD Data Elements Critical to Tracking a Patient and Determining the Time Between 22
+NRD Data Elements Critical to Tracking a Patient and Determining the Time Between 00

-Admissions Patient Linkage Number (NRD_VisitLink) Time Between Admissions (NRD_DaysToEvent and LOS) 22
+Admissions 22 22

-Defining Readmissions Defining the Index Event Specifying the Criteria for a Readmission Selecting the Time Period for Revisits 24 25
+Defining Readmissions Defining the Index Event 24 25

+Selecting the Time Period for Revisits ∠0

-Reporting Rates of Readmission2 6 Calculating Nationally Weighted Estimates2 6 Variance Calculations2 6 Computer Software for Weighted and Variance Calculations 7 NRD READMISSION RATES REPORTED ON THE HCUPNET WEB SITE2 8 APPENDIX A: NRD INTRODUCTORY INFORMATION 1 Table A.1.
-HCUP Partners Participating in the 2016 NRD 2 Figure A.1.
-HCUP States Participating in the 2016 NRD 3 Table A.2.
-Percentage of SID Discharges in the NRD by Type of Discharge 4 Table A.3.
-Summary of NRD States, Hospitals, and Inpatient Stays 5 Table A.4.
-NRD-Related Reports and Database Documentation Available on HCUP-US 7 Table A.5.1 Range of Discharge Weights by Patient Age and Sex, 2016 8 Table A.5.2 Range of Discharge Weights by Patient Age and Sex, 2015 8 Table A.5.3 Range of Discharge Weights by Patient Age and Sex, 2014 9 Table A.5.4 Range of Discharge Weights by Patient Age and Sex, 2013 9 Table A.5.5 Range of Discharge Weights by Patient Age and Sex, 20121 0 Table A.5.6 Range of Discharge Weights by Patient Age and Sex, 20111 0 Table A.5.7 Range of Discharge Weights by Patient Age and Sex, 20101 1 APPENDIX B: HANDLING OF TRANSFERS AND SAME-DAY STAYS 1 Defining Transfers and Same-Day Events 2 Creating a Combined Transfer Record 3 APPENDIX C: STATE-SPECIFIC RESTRICTIONS Table C.1.
+Reporting Rates of Readmission 26 Calculating Nationally Weighted Estimates 26 Variance Calculations 26 Computer Software for Weighted and Variance Calculations 27 NRD READMISSION RATES REPORTED ON THE HCUPNET WEBSITE APPENDIX A: NRD INTRODUCTORY INFORMATION 1 Table A.1.
+HCUP Partners Participating in the 2017 NRD 2 Figure A.1.
+HCUP States Participating in the 2017 NRD 3 Table A.2.
+Percentage of SID Discharges in the NRD by Type of Discharge Table A.3.
+Summary of NRD States, Hospitals, and Inpatient Stays Table A.4.
+NRD-Related Reports and Database Documentation Available on HCUP-US Table A.5.1 Range of Discharge Weights by Patient Age and Sex, 2017 4 Table A.5.2 Range of Discharge Weights by Patient Age and Sex, 2016 4 Table A.5.3 Range of Discharge Weights by Patient Age and Sex, 2015 5 Table A.5.4 Range of Discharge Weights by Patient Age and Sex, 2014 5 Table A.5.5 Range of Discharge Weights by Patient Age and Sex, 2013 6 Table A.5.6 Range of Discharge Weights by Patient Age and Sex, 2012 6 Table A.5.7 Range of Discharge Weights by Patient Age and Sex, 2011 7 Table A.5.8 Range of Discharge Weights by Patient Age and Sex, 2010 APPENDIX B: HANDLING OF TRANSFERS AND SAME-DAY STAYS 1 Defining Transfers and Same-Day Events 2 Creating a Combined Transfer Record 3 APPENDIX C: STATE-SPECIFIC RESTRICTIONS 1 Table C.1.
 State-Specific Restrictions 2 APPENDIX D: NRD DATA ELEMENTS AND CODES 1 Table D.1.
-Data Elements in the 2016 NRD Core File 3 Table D.2.
-Data Elements in the 2016 NRD Severity Measures File 7 Table D.3.
-Data Elements in the 2016 NRD Diagnosis and Procedure Groups Files 8 Table D.4.
-Data Elements in the 2016 NRD Hospital File 9 APPENDIX E: EVALUATION OF THE DIFFERENCE IN READMISSION RATES CAUSED BY HCUP PATIENT LINKAGE NUMBERS BEING SPECIFIC TO A STATE 1 Table E.1.
+Data Elements in the 2017 NRD Core File 3 Table D.2.
+Data Elements in the 2017 NRD Severity Measures File 7 Table D.3.
+Data Elements in the 2017 NRD Diagnosis and Procedure Groups Files Table D.4.
+Data Elements in the 2017 NRD Hospital File 9 APPENDIX E: EVALUATION OF THE DIFFERENCE IN READMISSION RATES CAUSED BY HCUP PATIENT LINKAGE NUMBERS BEING SPECIFIC TO A STATE Table E.1.
 Twenty Conditions with the Largest Number of Index Events, Restricting Readmissions to Within State and Across All States 3 Table E.2.
 Ten Conditions with the Largest Difference in Readmission Rates, Restricting Readmissions to Within State and Across All States 5 Table E.3.
-Readmission Rates Restricting Readmissions to Within State and Across All States, Medicare Standard Analytic File, 2011 6
+Readmission Rates Restricting Readmissions to Within State and Across All

+States, Medicare Standard Analytic File, 2011 -6

-HCUP NATIONWIDE READMISSIONS DATABASE (NRD) SUMMARY OF DATA USE LIMITATIONS
+HCUP NATIONWIDE READMISSIONS DATABASE (NRD) SUMMARY OF DATA USE RESTRICTIONS